-This course is aimed at developing your capability of systems thinking by introducing classical and advanced systems engineering theory, methods, and tools.
+This course is aimed at developing your capability for systems thinking by introducing classical and advanced systems engineering theory, methods, and tools.
+Practical examples will be used to demonstrate the concepts.
 After taking this course, you should be able to: